 Which Type of Vitamin B12 is Best?

-I hope you enjoyed hearing Dr. Greger’s take on B12.
-As I’ve mentioned before, animal products contain B12 because other animals eat from the ground and drink untreated water.
-However, owing to our horrific farming practices—which have virtually sterilized our soil—and our water purification practices, even farmed animals don’t get adequate B12.
-In the animal products industries, farmers actually give farmed animals B12 shots or supplements in their feed in order to be able to market their products as sources of B12!
+Like humans, animals do not produce enough B12; they get B12 in their diets by eating from the ground and drinking untreated water.
+However, our horrific farming practices—which have virtually sterilized our soil—and our water purification practices have left even farmed animals unable to get adequate B12.
+Some farmers actually give farmed animals B12 shots or supplement their feed in order to market their products as sources of B12.

 Dr. Greger’s Vitamin B12 Recommendations

-- At least 2,000 mcg (µg) cyanocobalamin once each week, ideally as a
+- At least 2,500 mcg (µg) cyanocobalamin once each week, ideally as a chewable, sublingual, or liquid supplement taken on an empty stomach

 - or at least 50 mcg daily of supplemental cyanocobalamin (you needn’t worry about taking too much)